Overview of Lyme Disease

 Lyme disease is a progressive, systemic illness that is caused by bacteria (Borrelia burgdorferi) and is usually transmitted by the bite of an infected deer tick.
 Infection may result in flu-like symptoms (e.g., malaise, fever, headache, fatigue, muscle pain) and the characteristic "bull's eye" rash.
 If left untreated, it may cause arthritis and affect the heart and central nervous system.
 Lyme disease is treated with antibiotics.

 Incidence and Prevalence of Lyme Disease

-In August 2013, the CDC reported that the number of people infected with Lyme each year in the United States is actually about 10 times higher300,000.
+In August 2013, the CDC reported that the number of people infected with Lyme each year in the United States actually may be about 10 times higher than thoughtabout 300,000.
 Studies are ongoing to determine how many people are infected annually and how to prevent infection.

 As stated by the CDC, about 95 percent of new cases of Lyme disease in 2012 were reported in these 13 states: